Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ## How much is too much?

-In most of the cases clickhouse don't have any hard limits in most of scen [zookeeper@hdp1 ~] ecarios.
+In most of the cases clickhouse don't have any hard limits in most of scenarios.
 So theoretically there are almost no limits.
 But at the same time there are some practical barriers which make using clickhouse after reaching some number problematic.

 ### Number of tables (system-wide, across all databases)